isomerpages/govtech-gobusiness/index.md

 image: /images/
 permalink: /
 #notification:
-notification: With effect from 12 May 2020, if your business and/or activities fall under the list of provided at <a target="_blank" href="https://go.gov.sg/safeentrydeloyment">here</a>, you are required to implement the SafeEntry system at your business premises to log the check-in and check-out of employees and visitors, in accordance with the prevailing requriements as stated at <a target="_blank" href="https://go.gov.sg/travelhealthdeclare">SafeEntry</a>.
+notification: With effect from 12 May 2020, if your business and/or activities fall under the list of provided <a target="_blank" href="https://go.gov.sg/safeentrydeloyment">here</a>, you are required to implement the SafeEntry system at your business premises to log the check-in and check-out of employees and visitors, in accordance with the prevailing requriements as stated at <a target="_blank" href="https://go.gov.sg/travelhealthdeclare">SafeEntry</a>.
 sections:
     - hero:
         title: Supporting Our Businesses